 - Acceptance (checklists, refusals)

 Still not sure if the LBSG is for you?
 Download the full table of contents:

 The IATA Lithium Battery Shipping Guidelines (LBSG) is constantly updated to help you stay compliant and avoid mistakes that may result in delays, added costs and in the worst case fines for prosecution!

-The key changes in this year's edition of the LBSG include:
+The key changes in the 2021 edition of the LBSG include:

 - Revisions to special provisions A88 and A99 to require the approval of the authority of the State of the operator in addition to the authority of the State of origin.
 These special provisions address the approval for the transport of prototype lithium batteries that have not passed the UN 38.3 tests and approval for the transport of lithium cells or batteries that have a net mass exceeding 35 kg